Tapanila/Tapanila.net/README.md

 # Tapanila.net

-**[Minimal Mistakes](http://mmistakes.github.io/minimal-mistakes)** is a two column responsive Jekyll theme perfect for powering your GitHub hosted blog.
+Uses **[Minimal Mistakes](http://mmistakes.github.io/minimal-mistakes)** Jekyll Theme which is a two column, responsive and perfect for powering your blog.